turingschool/backend-curriculum-site/module1/lessons/each.md

 3. Can you print out their names but reversed? (`["carly", "demi", "selena", "justin"]`)
 4. Can you create a new array with only the names that are longer than four letters in length?
 5. Can you create a new array with the lengths of their names?
-6. Can you create a new array with only the names that are at even indexes?

 Now, with this array can you do the following using `.each`?